A PhD is an independent piece of research and writing that presents an original contribution to existing knowledge

 Year 1: Taught research training (RT) modules and development of a detailed research proposal

 Students take a number of taught modules in a programme tailored to their research skills and previous experience.
-These modules are provided by the department and by the Faculty of Social Sciences as part of the ESRC-funded White Rose Social Sciences Doctoral Training Centre programme, and cover principles and methods in social science research, research ethics, and subject-specific specialised modules as required.
+These modules are provided by the department and by the Faculty of Social Sciences as part of the ESRC-funded White Rose Social Sciences Doctoral Training Partnership programme, and cover principles and methods in social science research, research ethics, and subject-specific specialised modules as required.

 Over the first nine months students also work under their supervisors’ guidance to prepare a detailed doctoral research proposal.
-This is assessed by the department’s Research Committee and presented to the staff and research students at the annual Research School Conference in June.
+This is assessed by the department’s Research Committee and presented to a panel of academic staff, usually in June of the first year.
 Following a successful submission and presentation, and completion of any required taught modules, students progress to their doctoral research.